onshape-public/onshape-clients/README.md

 ## Quirks

 By default, the Swagger codegen python client generator does not support some things, which makes it necessary for us to modify the resulting client using a short script.
-The script lives in the "script" key in Travis.
+The script lives in ".travis/generate_client.sh".
 All changes the script makes are documented here:

 * Remove the group name from the operationID of each of the operations so that the resulting methods are simpler (Swagger Codegen uses the operationID to form the method names)
 * Change wrong import statements such as `from onshape_client.models.documents_share_document_response200_entries1 import DocumentsShareDocumentResponse200Entries1` to `from onshape_client.models.documents_share_document_response200_entries_1 import DocumentsShareDocumentResponse200Entries1` to accomodate models that have multiple objects with the same name.